Lamer87/Space_Engineers_DLC_unlocker/README.md

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)
 - 💸 ***If you already own some DLC:***
   - You need to remove the lines corresponding to your owned DLCs, from the "cream_api.ini" file, so:
-    - Follow the instructions for "Installation" first
+    - Follow the instructions for "Installation" first.
-    - In the game "Bin64" folder, open `cream_api.ini` with a text editor like notepad
+    - In the game "Bin64" folder, open `cream_api.ini` with a text editor like notepad.
-    - Look below for the lines with the DLC codes and names
+    - Look below for the lines with the DLC codes and names.
-    - Remove the entire line(s) corresponding to the DLC(s) you already own
+    - Remove the entire line(s) corresponding to the DLC(s) you already own.
-    - Save the file and backup it if you want
+    - Save the file and back it up if you want, so you don't lose it during uninstallation.
     - Now everything should work fine.

   - If you purchased a DLC but deactivated it from Steam, leave it in the list.
-    Example: the Deluxe DLC, in addition to unlocking an few skins, makes you download 3GB
+    Example: the Deluxe DLC, in addition to unlocking few skins, makes you download 3GB
     of useless files related to a very old vanilla version of the game.
     With this method you can unlock just the blocks, keeping the dlc deactivated from Steam
     and therefore without downloading 3GB of data (but losing dlc related skins).